Testlio/hype/content/post/cloudwatch-logs.md

 <!--more-->

 Luckily for us, AWS Lambda already does a lot towards enabling this, by sending all of its logs __automatically__ to [CloudWatch](https://aws.amazon.com/cloudwatch/).
-In this post, we'll look at how to interact with the logs that we produce, and what kind of improvements could we do to our approach.
+In this post, we'll look at how to interact with the logs and what kind of improvements we could make to our approach.

 **Note about assumptions**

 Throughout this post, we'll interact with CloudWatch under the assumption that it has some logs from any number of Lambda functions.
-If you don't have any Lambda functions set up, you can use one of the blueprints and simply add some logging statements to it, or you can refer to our example service we created in one of [previous posts]({{< ref "lambda-service-example.md" >}}).
+If you don't have any Lambda functions set up, you can use one of the blueprints and simply add some logging statements to it, or you can refer to our example service we created in one of [our previous posts]({{< ref "lambda-service-example.md" >}}).

 ## Logs in AWS Console